AhmedShafique313/AI_Engineer-with-python/README.md

 3. Custom modules in python: As our program grows bigger, it may contain many lines of code.
 Instead of putting everything in a single file, we can use modules to separate codes in separate files as per their functionality.
 This makes our code organized and easier to maintain.
 [Programiz](https://www.programiz.com/python-programming/modules)

+4. Python decorators: A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.
+Decorators are typically applied to functions, and they play a crucial role in enhancing or modifying the behavior of functions.
+[DataCamp](https://www.datacamp.com/tutorial/decorators-python)

 ### 3. Data Structures in Python
 1. Learn Data Structures from different courses.
 Here are the links of the courses which are freely available [Programiz](https://programiz.pro/learn/master-dsa-with-python)